 If a taxi is out of the budget, a car is a more reasonable and easiest way to travel around Freeport.
 There is public transportation such as buses but the buses run on island time.
 So it may not be the best option if you’re on a schedule.

 Kayak with Turtles: Take in a remote location in Freeport from the comfort of your kayak.
 This tour takes you to the turtles’ natural habitat.

 ✔️ Learn more about Kayaking with Turtles ✔️

 Freeport Beach Club: Similar to Paradise Cove, a day pass at a resort.
 The best part is they have a kid’s club if you’re looking to relax without the kids for a few hours.

 Paradise Cove: By now you know there’s no shortage of beaches in The Bahamas or Freeport.
 This activity gives you a day pass at Paradise Cove where you can snorkel or sunbathe.
 The choice is yours.

 ✔️ Get your Paradise Cove Day Pass ✔️

 Swim with Pigs: Made popular by the original pigs in Big Major Cay, in Exuma.
-This half-day tour takes you to swim with the pigs and then lunch.
+This half-day tour takes you swimming with the pigs and then lunch.
 Word to the wise, these are wild animals and will chase you for food.

 ✔️ Swim with Pigs Half-Day Tour Details ✔️